DataDog/documentation/content/en/tracing/setup_overview/setup/java.md

      For more information, see the [Oracle documentation][4].

-- The `dd-java-agent` should never be added to your classpath.
+- The `dd-java-agent` should never be added to your classpath and can cause unexpected behavoir.

 ## Automatic Instrumentation